fusionbox/django-widgy/docs/api/site.rst

       .. todo:: explain reverse

-    ..
-        Should this be public?
-        .. method:: get_view_instance(self, view)

     .. method:: authorize_view(self, request, view)

     Every Widgy view will call this before doing anything.
 It can